 Would they benefit from memory care living services such as scheduled meal times?
 Do they like to stay active and socialize?
 Finding the answers to these questions can make choosing a memory care community easier.

 Sign Up For Our Memory Care Community

 Select a Location or Neighborhood

-After figuring out your loved one’s personal preferences, find a location that can match them.
-Do you want your family member to live in a memory care assisted living community in the neighborhood they grew up in?
+After figuring out your loved one’s personal preferences, find a facility with memory care services that can match them.
+Does your family member want to live in a memory care assisted living community in the neighborhood they grew up in?
 Or would it be better to have your loved one near other family members or friends that can be more involved in memory care living decisions?

-While looking at pictures and reviews on websites certainly helps, touring a memory care assisted living community is one of the best ways to get an idea of what your loved one will experience.
+While looking at pictures and reviews on websites certainly helps, touring our memory care assisted living community in Oakbrook Terrace, Illinois is the best way to get an idea of what your loved one will experience.
 An in-person visit gives you a feeling for what the community has to offer.
 It also gives you the chance to get your questions answered directly by the staff providing memory care services.

 Prepare for the Transition & Move

 Once you’ve finished touring a few facilities, you should have a good idea of which one can provide the best care for your loved one.
 At this point, it’s time to begin preparing the transition to move.
 Prior to moving your loved one to our memory care facility, we recommend creating a moving checklist that can be used throughout the transition process.
 This will help ensure that your loved one has everything they need to make them feel at home in their new dementia-friendly apartment.

 Memory Care Services For Individuals With Early & Late Stages of Dementia